CHAIRMAN'S CORPORATE GOVERNANCE STATEMENT

 The Executive Directors are responsible for the day-to-day running of the business, the leadership of the management team and the development and execution of corporate strategy.
 The Non-Executive Directors are tasked with constructively challenging the decisions of executive management and satisfying themselves that the systems of business risk management and internal financial controls are robust.

-The Board has adopted appropriate delegations of authority which sets out matters which are reserved to the Board as set out below:
+The Board has adopted appropriate delegations of authority which set out matters reserved to the Board.
+These are as follows:

 - Strategy and Management

 - Financial Reporting and Controls

 - Delegation of Authority

 The Board delegates authority to three Committees to assist in meeting its business objectives whilst ensuring a sound system of internal control and risk management.
 The Committees meet independently of Board meetings.